-I always arrived hoping to take part in a vibrant conversation and coming away with insights about realizing the future of medicine.
-But most of the events were chock full of boring talks delivered in front of bullet-point filled Powerpoints, sounding and feeling the same as talks 20 years ago.
+When I arrive at a conference or panel talk, I always hope to take part in a vibrant conversation and come away with insights about realizing the future of medicine.
+But most events were chock full of boring speeches delivered in front of bullet-point filled Powerpoints, sounding and feeling the same as talks 20 years ago.
 As the needs of patients and physicians constantly change, so should medical events.
 But do their organizers realize this?

 The best events today are different.
 Stanford MedicineX and Doctors 2.0 and You in Paris gather all stakeholders of healthcare and keep the discussion going through social media long after the event has ended.

 The most important stakeholders of healthcare have been ignored by most events for decades.
 I do not attend such medical events that do not include patients either in the organizing committee or among the speakers anymore.
 The future of medicine will put patients in the center – how can we discuss it without involving them?
 Data shows that patient satisfaction and outcomes skyrocket when we involve them in designing healthcare.
 The Patients Included badge helps identify those events, where patients took an active part in the organization.
 Stanford Medicine X even launched an e-patient ambassador program.
 Invite, ask, engage them!

 2) Gamify events

 In my home country, talking while eating is considered rude.
 It took me years to get used to the idea of starting a discussion during lunch and dinner at medical events.
 It means some people might not be talkative in person due to various reasons, e.g. cultural differences.
 What’s more, if an event is focused on speakers giving keynotes, workshops and discussions often feel lackluster, with attendees unmotivated to contribute.
 We could change this by adding proven gamification elements.
 Events could release mobile apps that provide not just program sheets and speaker descriptions, but ways to engage with speakers and network with other attendees.